EinGuterWaran/StehSitz/README.md

 # StehSitz - Your Personal Sit-Stand Reminder

-StehSitz is a desktop application that helps you maintain a healthy work routine by reminding you to alternate between sitting and standing positions, as well as taking regular breaks.
+StehSitz is a macOS desktop application that helps you maintain a healthy work routine by reminding you to alternate between sitting and standing positions, as well as taking regular breaks.

+> ⚠️ **Note**: This application is currently only compatible with macOS.
+Windows and Linux support may be added in future updates.

 ![StehSitz Logo](assets/logo.png)